What are MPs paid?

 There is no limit – in terms of money earned or time taken – on the second jobs that an MP can take on.
 All outside interests must be declared in the Register of Members’ Interests within 28 days of the interest arising or changing, and interests should be declared whenever an MP engages in parliamentary business that could be thought to relate to them.

 There is a ban on ‘paid advocacy’ – lobbying on behalf of any interest that is paying or providing another benefit to an MP, and MPs are not allowed to use parliamentary facilities when undertaking activities for personal gain.
-These are the rules which Owen Paterson was found to have repeatedly breached.
+Former Conservative MP Owen Paterson was found to have repeatedly breached these rules in October 2021.